AlanCristianMG/trainee-activity/README.md

 >[!WARNING]
-> The app works over a docker container, for this is very important that you have installed Docker desktop o Docker-cli in your computer.
+> The app works over a docker container, for this is very important that you have installed Git and Docker desktop o Docker-cli in your computer.

 >[!NOTE]
 > ## Steps to deploy app